How is the year structured?

-BurningChurch, a network of Churches, individuals and friends, is a project very near to the heart of our Church.
-We gather once a year at Attersee, in Upper Austria, for a festival.
-With its speakers, workshops, vacation-setting and the summer bible school, it makes up the ideal beginning of and eventful ending to your year at project:vienna.
+BurningChurch, a festival attended by a network of Churches, individuals and friends, is a project very near to the heart of our Church.
+We gather once a year at Attersee, in Upper Austria.
+With its speakers, workshops, vacation-setting and summer bible school, BurningChurch makes the ideal beginning and an unforgettable end to your year in project:vienna.

-For the month of February, we will send you out to different parts of Europe.
-You will spend this month in Churches, projects, social works and other programs.
-This is optional field-work, and depends on availability of positions.
-Those who wish to do so can also use this time for a vacation.
+For the month of February, you will leave Vienna and explore the Church in other parts of Europe.
+You will spend this month in Churches, social projects and other programs.
+Please note that this field-work is dependant on the availability of positions.

-We want to attend and help out at the youth meeting of the German Baptist Union.
-It is here that our connection to the Youth Work of the Baptist Churches in Germany takes a concrete shape.
-Besides this meeting, there will also be other conferences and events that will provide us with the opportunity to take trips together.
+We aim to attend and help out at the youth meeting of the German Baptist Union each year.
+Our connection with the Youth Work of the Baptist Churches in Germany is important to us, and it takes a concrete shape here.
+As well as this meeting, there will also be other conferences and events during the year that will provide us with the opportunity to take trips together.

-Educational trips are also optional and carry additional costs.
-Through the Austrian Baptist Aid organization, we have a strong connection to the EBM and enjoy doing summertime field-work and taking educational trips to our joint projects all over the world: Mozambique, Cuba, India etc.
+Educational trips are optional and carry additional costs.
+Through the Austrian Baptist Aid organization, project:church has a strong connection to the EBM and many of us enjoy doing summer field-work and taking educational trips to our joint projects all over the world: Mozambique, Cuba, India etc.